Azure/azure-sdk-for-java/sdk/containerregistry/azure-containers-containerregistry/swagger/autorest.md

 > see https://aka.ms/autorest

+This is the template AutoRest configuration file for client SDKs.
+---
 ## Getting Started

-To build the client SDK for ContainerRegistry simply [Install AutoRest](https://github.com/Azure/autorest/blob/master/docs/install/readme.md) and in this folder, run:
+To build the SDK, simply [Install AutoRest](https://aka.ms/autorest) and in this folder, run:

+> `autorest`

+To see additional help and options, run:

+> `autorest --help`

 ### Setup

+Fork and clone [autorest.java](https://github.com/Azure/autorest.java) and run the following:

 ```ps
 You need to have the following installed on your machine: